wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. Ubuntu Node Deployment/lesson.md

 ##### Waves Package Blockchain Synchronization #####

 Follow the steps below to synchronize the current blockchain with your node:
-1. Go to the directory with the blockchain data of the node:
+1. Remove all the data within the directory that contains the blockchain data of the node:

     ```
-    cd /opt/waves-node/data
+    sudo rm -rf /opt/waves-node/data/*
     ```
-2. Remove all the data within the directory:

-    ```
-    sudo rm -rf *
-    ```
-3. Download the [latest archive](http://blockchain.wavesnodes.com/blockchain_last.tar) with the blockchain data to the `/opt/waves-node/data` directory.
+2. Download the [latest archive](http://blockchain.wavesnodes.com/blockchain_last.tar) with the blockchain data to the `/opt/waves-node/data` directory.
     Please, note that the archive size is approximately 70 GB.

     ```
     wget -P /opt/waves-node/data http://blockchain.wavesnodes.com/blockchain_last.tar
     ```
-4. Download the [sha1sum file](http://blockchain.wavesnodes.com/blockchain_last.tar.SHA1SUM) to the `/opt/waves-node/data` directory.
+3. Download the [sha1sum file](http://blockchain.wavesnodes.com/blockchain_last.tar.SHA1SUM) to the `/opt/waves-node/data` directory.
     This file is intended for testing the blockchain archive checksum hash.

     ```
     wget -P /opt/waves-node/data http://blockchain.wavesnodes.com/blockchain_last.tar.SHA1SUM
     ```
-5. Install the sha1sum utility:
+4. Install the sha1sum utility:

     ```
     apt-get install coreutils
     ```
-6. Run the sha1sum utility to compare the checksum of the `blockchain_last.tar` and `blockchain_last.tar.SHA1SUM` files.
+5. Run the sha1sum utility to compare the checksum of the `blockchain_last.tar` and `blockchain_last.tar.SHA1SUM` files.
     Firstly, run the command with the `blockchain_last.tar` file in the `/opt/waves-node/data` directory:

     ```